 Doing One Thing At A Time has always been a challenge for me.
 I’m a multitasking queen with a to do list to match, constantly on the go and always ready for a new adventure.
 Yet my most productive days are always my most focused days.

 Confessions of a Multi-Tasking Queen

-If you came into my house right now you would find the lights still set up from a food photography session earlier, my groceries that were delivered this morning half unpacked (all the perishables are put away but the dry goods are still out), the dishwasher half unloaded and the laundry sitting by the washer.
-I’ve started what seems like a million tasks and properly finished none of them.
+If you came into my house on any given day, you would likely find the lights still set up from a food photography session, my groceries that were delivered that morning half unpacked (all the perishables put away but the dry goods still out), the dishwasher half unloaded and the laundry sitting by the washer.
+It feels like I often start what seems like a million tasks and properly finished none of them.

-My mind is on my to do list, wondering when I’ll find the time to get out to run that errand and what I’m going to cook for dinner.
-I need to phone the florist, pick up some light bulbs and buy sour cream at the grocery store.
-I even checked my email in the middle of writing this blog post.
+My mind is always on my to do list, wondering when I’ll find the time to get out to run that errand and what I’m going to cook for dinner.
+I might need to phone the florist, pick up some light bulbs and buy sour cream at the grocery store.
+I’ll likely check my email in the middle of writing a blog post.
 I’m definitely not doing one thing at a time.

 Sound familiar?
 This isn’t multitasking; this is madness.